Joseph Hallman: Awards and accolades

 Critics have praised Hallman's work. "[Hallman's music] is for acoustic instruments -- no computers, no electronic processing -- and it is music that is long on harmonic and melodic interest and blessedly short on intellectual or mathematical gimmicks, without sounding overly neo-Romantic or derivative", wrote music critic Charles Downey of the Washington Post "Two pieces by Joseph Hallman singled him out as the one to watch, especially 'Imagined Landscapes,' six atmospheric miniatures inspired by the nightmares of H. P. Lovecraft.
 Even the use of whispers, shouts and other noises did not seem like a cheap effect but part of a musical whole, a complement to the composer’s skillful handling of each instrument," wrote Downey in a separate review. of his "Three Hornik Poems" the critic Steve Smith stated in the New York Times [that it is] "a buoyant song cycle by Mr. Hallman that simply must be heard".
-Ronni Reich of the Washington post wrote that Hallman's compositions are "reminiscent of Dominick Argento, contemporary soundscapes and Renaissance music."
+Ronni Reich of the Washington post wrote that Hallman's compositions are "reminiscent of Dominick Argento, contemporary soundscapes and Renaissance music.".
+Joseph again collaborated with Alisa Weilerstein in 2024-5, writing a work to be featured in her multiyear, multimedia "Fragments" project.
+This work will be performed at halls across the globe, including Carnegie Hall.
+"FRAGMENTS" weaves together the individual movements of Bach’s Six Solo Cello Suites with newly-commissioned works.